oscar-castellanos/HackUDC25/README.md

 | User interface (frontend) | 8080 |

 ### Backend
-Firstly, before introducing the API, we introduce our json result for clothing recovery.
+Firstly, before introducing the API, we introduce our json result for clothing retrieval.
 Information is added to the results provided by the Inditex API through web-scraping that is performed over the store webpages of the products and it's done natively on Python through the BeautifulSoup package.
 This information is used to enrich our data and provide a better comparison system, using values such as the materials of the clothing.
 We've explored the web pages of all of the Inditex brands available on the API.
 However, due to technical and time limitations, we've only implemented scraping for the Zara website.
 For web-scraping Zara websites it is important to indicate that 2 requests are made, one for the initial website, which returns a dummy website with no information.
 We search for the redirection address and then we make a second request to the server.
 This way, we can perform the scraping through Beautiful Soup and the request package only without a web browser, allowing for faster data compiling.